FirasKahlaoui/java-project-ds/README.md

 The Club Management System is a Java-based application that allows both administrators and users to efficiently manage club memberships and user accounts.
               <img width="1000" alt="Main_Interface" src="https://github.com/FirasKahlaoui/JavaProjectDS/assets/93373607/966fbe2a-780d-43e3-aaf5-c4656729c079">
+              ### Admin Dashboard

+- **Sign Up and Login:**
+  - Administrators can sign up and log in to the admin dashboard.

+- **User Management:**
+  - Add a new user to the database.
+  - View user data.
+  - Show members by club or specialty.
+  - Change user passwords.

+- **User Deletion:**
+  - Administrators can delete user accounts.
 ### User Dashboard

 - **Sign Up and Login:**